rbisdorff/Digraph3/docSphinx/tutorial.rst

    >>> slw = KemenyOrdersFusion(c,orderLimit=9)
    >>> slw.exportGraphViz('tutorialSlater')

-We notice that the first crisp Slater ranking is a rather good fit (+0.844), better apparently than the Net-Flows ranking.
+We notice that the first crisp Slater ranking is a rather good fit (+0.844), better apparently than the *NetFlows* ranking.
 However, there are in fact 174 such potentially optimal Slater rankings.
 The corresponding epistemic disjunction gives the following partial ordering.

 .. figure:: tutorialSlater.png
     :width: 150pt